artack/symfony-ohdear-command/README.md

 Features
 --------

-- Provides out of the box functionality for Scheduled tasks
+- Provides out of the box functionality for Scheduled tasks.
+That includes:
+  - Consumed memory of the command
+  - Runtime of the command
+  - Exit-Code of the command
+  - Failure Message in case of an exception

 Installation
 ------------